dadahcr2/reference/_pages/info.md

     Two and Four Track Cups
   </summary>

-**I can remember the single track cups but not the others so I put together lists of the two and four track cups:**
+**I can remember the single track cups but not the others so I put together lists of the two and four track cups**
 {: .notice}

 **Two tracks**